ataylor89/Math2025/rot88/README.md

 7. The character π is included in Unicode, but it's not included in ASCII, which is one of many reasons we need Unicode
 8. A lot of important characters, like the subscript ₂ and the superscript ², are missing from the ASCII charset.
 We need the subscript ₂ to write H₂0, and we need the superscript ² to write A = πr²
 9. rot88 is a symmetric cipher, and an involution, just like rot13
 10. If we apply rot88 twice to a message, we get the original message.
-If we apply rot13 twice to a message, we get the original message. rot88 and rot13 are two examples of symmetric rotation ciphers.
+If we apply rot13 twice to a message, we get the original message.

 I would like to keep the summary to ten points, since ten is a nice number.